 Don’t believe the hype that cats aren’t affectionate.
-They might not show affection the way dogs such as labradoodles do, but they’re expressive in their own way.
+Cat behavior is very different from a dog's and they might not show affection the way dogs such as labradoodles do, but they’re expressive in their own way.
 One of the ways a cat tells you they love you is by curling up on your chest.

 Therefore, if your cats spend the better part of the day lounging on your chest, you’re winning at pet parenting.
 Other signs of your cat’s love include purring, eye contact, grooming, and cheek rubs.

 Let’s face it, cats are royalty, and they want that special treatment.
 Who wouldn’t love to lie down on a heated bed?

 It’s not unusual to find cats curled up in warm spots, such as under your blanket.
 Your chest is another warm spot that your cats might love.
 They may simply be enjoying soaking up your heat.
 Your warm chest gives your cat a comfy spot to nap.

 Kittens love to curl up next to their mamas.
 Now that they’re grown up, they see you as their mama and would love to snuggle up close to you.
 Sitting on your chest allows them to listen to your heartbeat.
 It’s an intimate expression of their affection.

 If your cat curls up on your chest, it’s because they feel safe with you.
 They’re confident you’ll protect them from predators lurking around the corners and think of you as a personal safe island.

 It might take some time to build this much trust with your pet, especially adopted cats.
 If your cat lies down close to you with their backs facing you, that’s a new level of trust.
 They know you’ll never harm them, and you’ll protect them from whatever danger lurks behind.